World Brain Tumor Day: 7 Signs That Indicate You Are Suffering From Brain Tumor

 - Blurred vision and declining eye sight are also its symptoms

 Since brain tumours come in all shapes and sizes, so do their symptoms.
 Much depends on the position of a tumour and how fast it develops.
 Symptoms appear when it starts exerting pressure on the brain, and this affects the brain's functioning in a certain area.
 Since the various parts of the brain have different roles, the symptoms will vary according to where the disease has developed.
 For example, if you have a tumour near the part of your brain that controls your arm or your eyesight, your symptoms may include limb weakness or blurry vision.
 Still, some signs and symptoms are more common than others.
 Here's what to watch out for.
 Whoever experiences any of the following symptoms should consult their doctor for medical advice.

 1. Persistent Headaches

 A headache is a very common occurrence with no shortage of possible causes.
 However, this can make it very difficult for you and even doctors to tell the difference between a headache that is caused by a brain tumour and one that is the result of another cause.
 Hence, it is important to watch out for new, persistent headaches that get worse when you cough, bend and sneeze and doesn't improve with regular medications.

 A mention of seizures or fits usually brings the disease of epilepsy to mind, but it could also be a symptom of a brain tumour.
 Information doctors gather shows that this is one of the most frequent symptoms.
 About 60% of brain tumour patients experience seizures.
-Depending on the location of the tumour, the seizure can be generalized, affecting the entire body, or partial, resulting in spasms in a specific group of muscles or affecting specific nerves.
+Depending on the location of a tumour, the seizure can be generalized, affecting the entire body, or partial, resulting in spasms in a specific group of muscles or affecting specific nerves.
 Partial seizures are probably more common in the initial stages.
 Some people may notice a warning signal before the seizure occurs, like a headache, nausea, or dizziness.